ember-learn/guides-source/guides/v2.1.0/index.md

 [available on GitHub](https://github.com/ember-learn/guides-source/).
 If there is something missing, or you find a typo or mistake, please help us by filing an issue or submitting a pull request.
-You can easily jump to Github's editor for any page by clicking the pencil icon in the upper right corner.
+You can easily jump to GitHub's editor for any page by clicking the pencil icon in the upper right corner.

 Good luck!